ccvh/dslr-photobox/README.md

 - Wifi-Hotspot w/ live gallery
   - Send images via eMail, Share them @ social networks
 - Themes!
 (Just using "images" for the Slides)

+# Installation
+- Install rasbpian
+- Install following packages via apt-get: gphoto2, python-piggyphoto, ...

+- Copy all files provided into a new folder
+- check OldGentsBox.py for settings (Images Name, Folder, Thumbnails, ...)
+- chmod +x OldGentsBox.py
+- to start, run ./OldGentsBox.py in a terminal or use the provided desktop-shortcut
+- Have fun!